-In his summary, Arat says designing to the principles of universal design is the answer.
-The detailed needs of individuals can be accommodated more easily if the spatial requirements are considered at the beginning of the design phase.
+In his article, Arat says designing to the principles of universal design is the answer.
 The title of the paper is Spatial Requirements for Elderly and Disabled People in the Frame of Universal Design.

 Everyone needs universal design